 Please be aware that carrel space is limited and therefore it is most likely that newly-selected scholars will be assigned reserve shelves in the General Reading Room rather than a carrel.
 Scholars whose attendance and use of the collection is most intensive are given the highest priority for carrel space.
 Scholars-in-Residence who have shelves will be eligible to move to carrels if and when carrels become available.
 Residency is measured by the number of days spent at the Newberry, as recorded at the security kiosk.

 Applications to become a Scholar-in-Residence are accepted each year in the spring.
-The applications for the 2014-15 academic year are due on May 1, 2014.
-We expect to notify applicants about their acceptance in June 2014.
-We expect new Scholars-in-Residence to begin their residences on September 2, 2014, so that they can join the new long-term fellows in Fall Orientation activities.
+The applications for the 2015-16 academic will be due on May 1, 2015.
+We expect to notify applicants about their acceptance in June 2015.
+We expect new Scholars-in-Residence to begin their residences the first week in September so that they can join the new long-term fellows in Fall Orientation activities.

 If you have any questions about the web form, application materials, or the Scholars-in-Residence program, please email firstname.lastname@example.org.